Hamza-Faarooq/Graph-Theory/readme.md

 # Dijkstra's Algorithm

-### This is a part of Graoh Theory course used in ML & Robotics.
+### This is a part of Graph Theory course used in ML & Robotics.

 ## What it is